hagai-lvi/twitter_term_document_matrix/twitter_net.md

   anybodi      0  0  0  0  0  0  0  0  0  0  0
 ```

-Display words associated with obama and american
+Display words associated with Obama and american

 ```r
 # which words are associated with "obama"?